MatthewCarroll2001/ITCS3160-Final-Project/README.md

 3- You need to populate your database with at least 5 tuples for each table.
 Put all insert statements in hospital-data.sql.

 ### Skills Learned
+Part 2 required me to really apply my SQL knowledge, and here is what I learned:
+* Defining large sets of data tables, specifically those that might depend on each other
+* Inserting large amounts of data and making sure everything lines up
+* Switching between scripts that have different functions in SQL and generalizing the work flow
+* Using queries as data is added to check that insertions were completed and proper
+* Using a conceptual plan to implement a physical database

+All submitted materials for part 2 will be inside of the <b>part2_submission</b> directory

 ## Part 3 Explanation
 ### Requirements

 ### Skills Learned

+All submitted materials for part 3 will be inside of the <b>part3_submission</b> directory